mathworks/jenkins-matlab-plugin/Examples/Run-MATLAB-Tests.md

 The project will run the tests specified by a test class file named *TestRand.m*, which is stored in the *Examples* folder of this repository.
 The class tests various aspects of random number generation as described in [Create Advanced Parameterized Test](https://www.mathworks.com/help/matlab/matlab_prog/create-advanced-parameterized-test.html).

-## Prerequisites
-To run MATLAB tests stored in a remote repository, Jenkins must properly interface with MATLAB as well as the repository.
+## Configure Jenkins to Run MATLAB Tests

-* To run MATLAB tests, you must install the MATLAB Jenkins plugin.
+To run MATLAB tests, you must install the Jenkins plugin for MATLAB.
 For information on how to install a plugin in Jenkins, see [Managing Plugins](https://jenkins.io/doc/book/managing/plugins/).
-* Since the tests are stored in a remote GitHub repository, you must install a command-line Git™ client.
-For more information, see [Getting Started - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-## Configure Jenkins to Run MATLAB Tests
 To configure the Jenkins build for running MATLAB tests, follow these steps:
 1. In your Jenkins interface, select **New Item** on the left.
 A new page opens where you can choose the type of your project.
 Enter a project name, then click **Freestyle project**.
 To confirm your choices, click **OK**.
 2. In the configuration window of your Jenkins project, navigate to the **Source Code Management** section and click **Git**.
 This option enables Jenkins to interface with a remote GitHub repository.